MarianoP26/React-tetris/README.md

 # React-tetris
- A tetris game made with react
+ A tetris game made with react using Styled Components and custom hooks